 We saw this coming in November 2022, when Apple Intelligence’s older siblings, ChatGPT, DALL-E, and Stable Diffusion stormed every startup, established app, and operating system.
 As we tested different AI tools for writing, we found that the more frequently you use AI, the less you can separate what you have written from what you borrowed.

 Instead of adding OpenAI & Co. to our app like everybody else, we figured that visually separating artificial and human text was the kind of problem we had to solve.
 So we did.
-Over a year, we researched and developed a simple technology that keeps track of what you wrote and what you pasted.
-We named it Authorship.
-1
+Over a year, we researched and developed a simple logic that keeps track of what you wrote and what you pasted.
+We named it Authorship because that’s what it’s for.
+It has been around for a year and our users love it.1 We updated it to make it work well with Apple Intelligence.

 It matters to know who said what.
-It mattered in the past, it matters now, and it might matter even more in the future when we wallow in a sauce of human- and machine-generated words.
+It mattered in the past, it matters now, and it might matter even more in the future sauce of human- and machine-generated words.
 With iA Writer’s Authorship tracking you keep control over your words when using any kind of AI, high-tech, or bricolage.
 To make sure you can see the difference, iA Writer dims any changes made by Apple Intelligence:

 “This is a many-year, honestly, even decades-long arc of this technology playing out…” —Craig Federighi, via MacRumors